OpenCTI-Platform/opencti/opencti-documentation/website/versioned_docs/version-1.1.0/installation/docker.md

 $ docker-compose --compatibility up
 ```

-You can now go to http://localhost:8080 and log in with the crendetials configured in your environement variables.
+You can now go to http://localhost:8080 and log in with the credentials configured in your environment variables.

 ## Data persistence